 Appendix B. Creating IAM Policies in AWS

-When you create an IAM role, you must define permissions that the role will have in your AWS infrastructure.
+When you create an IAM role, you must define permissions that the role will have in AWS.
 To define the role permissions, you must create an IAM policy and attach it to the IAM role.
 For more information on managing IAM identity permissions, see AWS Documentation.

 To create an IAM policy using the AWS Management Console, perform the following steps: